meister03/discord-hybrid-sharding/README.md

 const Cluster = require('discord-hybrid-sharding');

 const manager = new Cluster.Manager(`${__dirname}/bot.js`, {
     totalShards: 7 , // or 'auto'
-	/// See below for more options
+    /// Check below for more options
     shardsPerClusters: 2,
     // totalClusters: 7,
     mode: 'process' ,  // you can also choose "worker"
     token: 'YOUR_TOKEN',
 });

 manager.on('clusterCreate', cluster => console.log(`Launched Cluster ${cluster.id}`));